meldurson/AllTameable/Wiki_Tamelist.md

 * This will allow to tame a Dverger with either 5 Black Cores or 999 Coins (Note: if wanting to tame by feeding and trade then place trade line after feed line)

-To make a creature not tameable you set the line to the creature name plus a -1 such as:
+To make a creature not tameable you set the line to the creature's name plus a -1 such as:

     Wolf,-1

-* This will not allow for wolves to be tamed
+* This will not allow for wolves to be tamed.

-__Note:__ This should be used on servers to set creatures you don't want tamed
+__Note:__ This should be used on servers to set creatures you don't want tamed.

-Any line starting with a # in AllTameable_Tamelist will be skipped from calculating into the tamelist
+Any line starting with a # in AllTameable_Tamelist will be skipped from calculating into the TameList.
 You can multiple AllTameable_Tamelist\*.cfg files where \* can be anything such as AllTameable_Tamelist_RRR.cfg

 ### Setting the Default
-Starting a line with a '\*' will then set all atributes in that as the default going forward allowing to only specify attributes you change,
+Starting a line with a '\*' will then set all attributes in that as the default going forward allowing to only specify attributes you change,
-You can specify a new default at any time by starting a new line with '\*' as shown below the Boar will have the same attributes as Default and Deer with have the same attributes as Tier_1 the Neck will have the same attributes as Tier_1 with dfferent consumeItems
+You can specify a new default at any time by starting a new line with '\*' as shown below the Boar will have the same attributes as Default and Deer with have the same attributes as Tier_1 the Neck will have the same attributes as Tier_1 with different consumeItems.

     *Default,true,1500,300,1.4,10,30,15,Raspberry:Blueberries:Carrot:Turnip:Mushroom:Cloudberry:OnionSoup:Onion,false,true,7,0.66,90,2000
     Boar